Choose from Different Types of Shower Glass Doors

-A shower screen easily fits into small bathroom spaces and is more stylish than a sliding door.
+A shower screen easily fits into small bathroom layouts and is more stylish than a sliding door.
 There is a bi-fold construction that folds in to open and close, so your shower must have enough space around it to allow for access.

 C) Swing Shower Door

 Because it swings open like a standard shower door, this kind of door might not fit in a very small bathroom.
 Since there is no frame, it is modern and simple to clean.

 Framed or Frameless Shower Doors?

 Whether to choose a framed or a frameless glass door is the last decision to make.
 We’ll explore the difference below.

 Framed doors have defined and sealed edges that keep water from leaking out.
 However, without regular cleaning, it can easily collect dirt and mold.
 Framed shower doors have a standard structure and size.
 Compared to frameless glass, they are less expensive and easier to install.

 - Cheaper alternative